bbest/dissertation/1_intro.md

 2010).
 For these applications I’ll be focusing on marine spatial planning of cetaceans, but methods will be transferable to other marine megafauna.
-In the US, marine mammals are legally protected through the Marine Mammal Protection Act and 22 are listed as threatened or endangered so are covered by The Endangered Species Act.
+In the US, marine mammals are legally protected through the Marine Mammal Protection Act and 22 are l/isted as threatened or endangered so are covered by The Endangered Species Act.
 Human activities that pose threats include: fishing bycatch or prey depletion (Laist et al. 2001), ship strikes (Weilgart 2007), anthropogenic noise